nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Lab/README.md

     – Returns the number of products currently in stock.
     Find(int)
     – Return the N-th product that was added to stock.
 The index is based on insertion order in the data structure.
 If such an index is not present, throw IndexOutOfRangeException.
+    FindByLabel(string)
+    – Returns the product with a given label, throws ArgumentException if no such product is in stock.